 The first step is to develop the hypotheses which are derived primarily from the literature reviews.
 There are altogether nine hypotheses proposed.
-They are: (1) There is relationship between size of company and the length of time spent to achieve TQA, (2) There is relationship between types of company (Private firm/Public agency) and the length of time spent to achieve TQA, (3) There is relationship between types of company (Manufacturer/Service company) and the length of time spent to achieve TQA, (4) There is relationship between types of company (Parent/Subsidiary) and the length of time spent to achieve TQA, (5) There is relationship between types of company (Foreign owned company/Domestic owned company) and the length of time spent to achieve TQA, (6) Quality award relates to the length of time spent to achieve TQA, (7) ISO 14001 certification relates to the length of time spent to achieve TQA, (8) the employee focus award relates to the length of time spent to achieve TQA, and (9) the age relates to the length of time spent to achieve TQA,
+They are: (1) There is relationship between size of company and the length of time spent to achieve TQA, (2) There is relationship between types of company (Private firm/Public agency) and the length of time spent to achieve TQA, (3) There is relationship between types of company (Manufacturer/Service company) and the length of time spent to achieve TQA, (4) There is relationship between types of company (Parent/Subsidiary) and the length of time spent to achieve TQA, (5) There is relationship between types of company (Foreign owned company/Domestic owned company) and the length of time spent to achieve TQA, (6) Quality award relates to the length of time spent to achieve TQA, (7) ISO 14001 certification relates to the length of time spent to achieve TQA, and (9) the age relates to the length of time spent to achieve TQA, and is to the length of time spent to achieve TQA, achieve TQA, is to the length of time spent to achieve TQA, achieve TQA, and (9) the age relates to the length of time spent to achieve TQA, achieve TQA, is to the length of time spent to achieve TQA, achieve TQA, achieve TQA, is the employee focus award relates to the length of time spent to achieve TQA, achieve TQA, achieve TQA, is the length of time spent to achieve TQA, achieve TQA, achieve TQA, is the length of time spent to achieve TQA, achieve TQA, achieve TQA, achieve TQA, is the length of time spent to achieve TQA, achieve TQA, achieve TQA, is the length of time spent to achieve TQA, achieve TQA, achieve TQA, achieve TQA, achieve TQA, is the length of time spent to achieve TQA, achie